 Are You Prepared for the New Beneficial Ownership Information Reporting Requirements?

-Below are a select few FAQs related to the CTA, including who is required to comply, what information is required and more.
+To ensure you file on time, check out select FAQs below related to BOI reporting requirements, including who is required to comply, what information is required and more.

 Who is required to comply?

-A reporting company is any domestic or foreign corporation, limited liability company or similar entity with less than 20 employees and $5 million in annual gross revenue/receipts that was either:
+All domestic and foreign reporting corporations, limited liability companies or similar entities with less than 20 employees and $5 million in annual gross revenue/receipts that were either:

 - Created by the filing of a document with the secretary of state or a similar office under the laws of a State or Indian Tribe; or